isovalent/ebpf-docs/docs/linux/concepts/maps.md

 However, it is also possible for users to manually create maps using the [BPF_MAP_CREATE](../syscall/BPF_MAP_CREATE.md) command of the BPF syscall or to use a loader library with such capabilities.

-### LibBPF
+### Libbpf

-LibBPF is such a library, it provides the `bpf_map_create` function to allow for the manual creation of maps.
+Libbpf is such a library, it provides the `bpf_map_create` function to allow for the manual creation of maps.

 [`/tools/lib/bpf/bpf.h`](https://elixir.bootlin.com/linux/v6.2.2/source/tools/lib/bpf/bpf.h#L40)
 ```c